 4. Complete the upload.

 Once selected, your video will now upload.
 This may take some time, depending on your video file size and your internet connection speed.
-After it uploads, you will see it processing (may also take a few minutes).
+After it uploads, you will see it processing (may also take a few minutes) Make sure to press Save.
 Once complete, you will receive an email confirmation that your upload was successful.

 UPLOAD ERROR MESSAGES: